-FREE Is the image fully free?
+Is the image fully free?
 (For example Linux-libre is fully free, but not regular Linux.)

-The value must either be yes. sharable or no, or the tag must be omitted. yes mean free, no mean non free for a libre distro and sharable mean that you need permission from the author of the original image (or consept art like aurora) for inclusion with free ponies.
+The value must either be yes. sharable or no, or the tag must be omitted. yes mean free, no mean non free for a libre distro and sharable mean that you need permission from the author of the original image for inclusion a long side free ponies.